 In the exposure I’m gaining to revelation (God telling versus us mortals just guessing), my mind sees with my heart more now; they’re more fused, and this brings more balance into my perspectives (although of course I’ve got a ways to go, for sure).
 I see people less as something to check off my To Do list, and more as someone to get to know, love, and enjoy life together with, resolving conflicts in maturity and forgiveness and aiding one another wherever we can.
 My control issues are lessening their death-grip on myself and others (but I’ve got an even farther way to go there, and often there are still claw marks).
 And I actually have genuine times of altruism and sincere other-orientedness, whereas decades ago it was just pretty much all about me—my wants, my needs, my opinions, my views.
 Scary.

 Here are some tidbits of the kinds of mind-expanding and transforming realizations that have been dawning on me over time, as my studies of and experiences with God continue—just in case you can relate in your own unfolding journey.
 I’ll try to list them moving from the (unfortunately) more shallow-but-true views toward the more spiritualized concepts I’m learning.

-- I no longer am the sole benefactor of my work efforts and no longer is my goal to make a lot of money (in fact, I make no money or salary at all but rather volunteer my time and donate my services as a Human-Rights Missionary and Minister).
+- I no longer am the sole benefactor of my work efforts and no longer is my goal to make a lot of money (in fact, I make no money or salary at all but rather volunteer my time and donate my services as a Human-Rights Advocate and Minister).

-- I moved from the city and fast-paced high-tech world, into the country and slower-paced agrarian lifestyle, learning to value growing my own (and organic) foods and getting back in touch with nature, animals, and God’s originally-designed earth and land.
+- I moved from the city and fast-paced high-tech world, into the country and slower-paced agrarian lifestyle, learning to value growing my own (and natural) foods and getting back in touch with nature, animals, and God’s originally-designed earth and land.